ronggong/interspeech2018_submission01/README.md

 # INTERSPEECH 2018 submission 01
-Singing voice phoneme segmentation by jointly learning syllable and phoneme onset positions.
+Language-independent and duration-informed solo singing voice phoneme segmentation by jointly learning syllable and phoneme onset positions.

 The code in the repository is for the conference review process.